- 5 Best Pressure Canner Models

 What’s It Made Of?

 Most pressure canners are constructed of either aluminum or stainless steel.
 Both choices work well, but with a few notes:

 Aluminum tends to be less expensive but is known to get pitted on its surface with time and use.
 This won’t impact how well it works, but it doesn’t look as good.
 It will also get oxidized, although you can combat some of the discoloration by adding a couple of tablespoons of white vinegar to your pot when you use it.

 Stainless steel resists pitting, and will continue to look good for decades.
 But it’s more expensive, and stainless steel also conducts heat less evenly.
 If you find a pressure canner that’s steel which has an aluminum base, it will help to spread the heat evenly across the base of the canner and make it function well.

 How Much Can It Hold?

-Unlike many cooking vessels which are gauged by liters or gallons in size, most pressure canners are sized by how many quarts they can hold.
+Unlike many cooking vessels that are gauged by liters or gallons in size, most pressure canners are sized by how many quarts they can hold.
 They also state how many jars they will hold, and that’s far less than the quart amount.
 After all, there has to be space to build up that steam pressure!

-Since you’re going to be processing in quart or smaller sizes, checking for jar capacity is a great way to determine the size of canner you will need.
+Since you’re going to be processing in quart or smaller sizes, checking for jar capacity is a great way to determine the size of the canner you will need.
 When in doubt, pick a larger canner rather than a smaller one.
 It’s also important to check and see if your canner comes with a rack that allows you to stack jars inside, as not all do.

 How Heavy Is It?